mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="CapsuleNode.CapRadiusInCentimeters" .number} *CapRadiusInCentimeters*
 : The radius, in centimeters, of two hemispheres or caps at the ends of a CapsuleNode.
 Values less than zero will be treated as their absolute values.
 When set to zero or when set to greater than half of the Height, the CapsuleNode will not appear.

+{:id="CapsuleNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="CapsuleNode.FillColor" .color} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.